lhofbauer/fratoo/docs/introduction.rst

 This structure allows for different elements of the energy system to be modelled at different spatial scales based on the required detail or available data.
 For example, a building heat sector model looking at heat decarbonization in local areas across the country might include a power sector module represented on the national scale.

-Based on input data and model file, fratoo allows the flexible generation and optimization of (sub)models, e.g., particular single spatial entities, aggregated entities, or sets of entities, and the post-processing and visualization of results (this is further explained in the :doc:`running` section).
+Based on input data and model file, fratoo allows the flexible generation and optimization of runs, e.g., of particular single spatial entities, aggregated entities, or sets of entities, and the post-processing and visualization of results (this is further explained in the :doc:`running` section).

-..
-[Explain specifically what's multi-scale about fratoo?]
-.. multiscale definition, multi-scale pathways possible because of versatility of model runs, ...

 *******